-Consuming too much of the mushroom will also increase your risk of suffering from other significant side effects.
+Consuming too much Reishi mushroom will also increase your risk of suffering from other significant side effects.
 In the following section, we will look at some of these side effects.

 Red Reishi Side Effects

 Although red Reishi rarely causes side effects, consuming too much of the mushroom can increase your risk of suffering from drawbacks.
-These drawbacks include dizziness, dry mouth, itching, nausea, stomach upset, and rash.
+These drawbacks include dizziness, dry mouth, itching, nausea, upset stomach, and rash.

-However, unless you have gone too far beyond the recommended amount, these side effects will be very minimal and should pass within a short period.
-If you determine you have significant side effects, talk to a doctor immediately.
+However, unless you have gone too far beyond the recommended amount, these adverse effects will be minimal and should pass within a short period.
+If you have significant side effects, talk to a doctor immediately.

 How Long Does It Take For Reishi Mushroom To Work?

 Reishi mushroom takes an average of three weeks to show its effects.
-You can start by doubling up the daily dose for the first few weeks, after which you can get back on the standard dosage.
+You can start by doubling the daily dose for the first few weeks, after which you can return to the standard dosage.
 This helps Reishi to settle in the body.

 Reishi mushroom has been highly regarded in traditional medicine and has numerous uses.
 Millions of people worldwide have now added this functional mushroom to their wellness routine, using it to benefit from vitamins and treat several health problems.